westegg/gatsby-theme-core-starter/README.md

 # Getting Starter

 - Create new repo using this one as starter

+* Setup Github Actions
   - Go to your Github account `Settings / Developer settings / Personal access tokens`
   - Create one named off your new repo and copy the token
   - Go to your new repo `Settings / Secrets` and create one with key `ACCESS_TOKEN` and the token as the value
+* Setup Github Pages
+  - Edit `CNAME` file in repo to your domain without `https://` prefix
+  - Go to your repo `Settings / Options / Github Pages`
+  - Set `Source` as `gh-pages branch`
+  - Set `Custom domain` to your domain